- You are expected to uphold the highest standards of academic integrity. Read the honor code adopted by the student body here.

 The student normally receives a written reply within two weeks.

 Any student who is blocked from enrolling in a class needs to seek permission to add the class.
 A class block can be a result of (1) violating course pre-requisites, (2) unpaid tuition, (3) a GPA restriction, or (4) degree status.

 - Violating course pre-requisites: You cannot enroll in the class.

 - Unpaid tuition: Contact the registrar’s office.

-- Degree status: MAE courses are for NC State students majoring in AE and ME except for MAE service courses (MAE 206, MAE 208, MAE 201, and MAE 214).
+- Degree status: MAE courses are for NC State students who have completed the CODA process and have been accepted into either of the AE and ME majors except for MAE service courses (MAE 206, MAE 208, MAE 201, and MAE 214).

 - Non-degree-seeking (NDS) students are not allowed to enroll in MAE classes.

 - If a student has already received a BS degree and has been admitted to a graduate degree program at NC State University, he or she is allowed to enroll in an MAE class with written permission from the Director of Graduate Programs in his/her department and a copy of the transcript showing the BS degree.